syncfusion-content/js-api-docs/api/js/ejGrid.md

 ### pageSettings.pageSizeList `array`
 {:#members:pagesettings-pagesizelist}

-Gets or sets a value that indicates whether to display the list of values provided for pageSize as a drop down
+Gets or sets multiple page size values for the Grid.
+Allows pager to have a dropdownlist which contains multiple pageSize values from which one value can be selected as page size for Grid.

 #### Default Value:
 {:.param}